KelliaKamikazi/Kellia-Kamikazi-Portfolio/README.md

 ## About Me

-Hi, I'm [Your Name], a passionate software developer with a knack for creating innovative and efficient solutions.
+Hi, I'm Kamikazi Kellia, a passionate software developer with a knack for creating innovative and efficient solutions.
 With a strong background in web development, I enjoy tackling challenging problems and continuously learning new skills.
 Here, you'll find some of my favorite projects that showcase my skills and experience.

 ## Projects